What is Rural Telemedicine?

-Using telehealth services can benefit rural areas in a number of ways, including home monitoring that helps engage patients from home between medical visits, long term care that provides specialized care to elderly populations who live in long-term care facilities, remote counseling and online therapy, and intensive care units (ICUs) that offer around-the-clock critical care patient monitoring by critical care nurses and subspecialists.
-With access to telehealth services, patients won’t have exposure to other potentially contagious patients, experience less time away from work, enjoy less interference with child or eldercare responsibilities, and more privacy.
+Using telehealth for rural communities services can benefit rural areas in a number of ways, including home monitoring that helps engage patients from home between medical visits, long term care that provides specialized care to elderly populations who live in long-term care facilities, remote counseling and online therapy, and intensive care units (ICUs) that offer around-the-clock critical care patient monitoring by critical care nurses and subspecialists.
+With access to telehealth for rural communities services, patients won’t have exposure to other potentially contagious patients, experience less time away from work, enjoy less interference with child or eldercare responsibilities, and more privacy.
 Patients also have access to outsourced diagnostic analyses, virtual networks with peers, term-based care, continuing education and training, and access to other specialists and subspecialists in real-time.

 Why Remote Communities Should Use Rural Telemedicine